wavemotion-dave/NINTV-DS/README.md

 royalty provided the this copyright notice is used and wavemotion-dave (NINTV-DS) and Kyle Davis (BLISS) are thanked profusely.

+The intro jingle is from Mixkit and is used courtesy of the Mixkit Stock Video Free License.

 Sample Overlay graphics (other than the default generic keypad) are provided for personal use only and do not fall under this license model - the original copyright holders of the images is retained.